Project Background

 1. Designing the banking onboarding flow (account creation, KYC)

-2. Providing design directions to tailor a white-label financial management app to fit Indonesian user behaviors, financial literacy, and market expectations.
+2. Providing design directions to tailor a white-label FMA app to fit Indonesian behavior.

 Role: Product Designer